19hours/sg-statutes/Acts/Accountants Act.md

 (3) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 12 months or to both and, in the case of a second or subsequent conviction, to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 2 years or to both.

+[Accountants 2001 Ed., s.
+64]

 ### Fraudulent practices in relation to registration

 58\.
 Any person who —

 (a) procures or attempts to procure approval as an accounting corporation or accounting firm, registration or a certificate of registration as a public accountant under this Act by knowingly making or producing or causing to be made any false or fraudulent declaration, certificate, application or representation, whether in writing or otherwise;

-(b) wilfully makes or causes to be made any falsification in the Register of Public Accountants, the Register of Public Accounting Corporations or the Register of Public Accounting Firms;
+(b) wilfully makes or causes to be made any falsification in the Register of Public Accountants, the Register of Public Accounting Corporationsor the Register of Public Accounting Firms ;

 (c) forges, alters or counterfeits any certificate of registration as a public accountant issued under this Act;